iamDREAMO/30DayMapChallenge-2023/README.md

 ![Flow Map-Benedict-Kofi-Amofah](https://github.com/iamDREAMO/30DayMapChallenge-2023/assets/89151426/06864ad6-1f84-4e29-93bf-c7f94125a6ee)
 The concept of flow under the 2023 ##30daymapchallenge was geared towards flow of transport and people.
 I picked on the flow of people and the next step was data sourcing.
 Visiting the Open Doors Data organization website revealed a whole set of data.
-The decision was to visualise the flow of international students from the West Africa Sub-Saharan countries studying in the USA
+The decision was to visualize the flow of international students from the West Africa Sub-Saharan countries studying in the USA

 Tool: Microsoft Excel, QGIS